holgerbrandl/kalasim/docs/userguide/docs/index.md

 ## Support

-Feel welcome to post questions and ideas in the project's [gitter chat](https://gitter.im/holgerbrandl/kalasim)
+Feel welcome to post questions and ideas in the project's [discussion forum](https://github.com/holgerbrandl/kalasim/discussions)

 Feel also invited to chat with us in the [kotlinlang.slack.com](http://kotlinlang.slack.com) in the `#kalasim` channel.